CryVoid001/OXAS/README.md

 ## Disclaimer

-**VulnHunter is for educational purposes and authorized security testing only.**
+**OXAS is for educational purposes and authorized security testing only.**
 Using this tool against systems you do not own or do not have explicit permission to test is illegal.
 The authors are not responsible for any misuse or damage caused by this tool.